icaoberg/academic-kickstart/content/post/matlab-stats/index.md

 projects: []
 ---

-I have been taken advantage of the current worldwide situation distract and educate myself.
+I have been taken advantage of the current situation to distract and educate myself.
 It is not easy given the current state of affairs, however, distractions are important for everybody's sanity.